Gustanol/bitops-utils/readme.md

 ---

   > [!NOTE]
-  > Note that in here we do not need to receive a pointer as an argument, because there's no modification.
+  > Note that, in here, we do not need to receive a pointer as an argument, because there's no modification.

 ---